 I draw inspiration from many varied sources, architecture, art, cinematography, other photographers, or something I happen to see in my every day life.
 I’m constantly trying to up my game and that’s the challenge this genre presents to me.
 I see an opportunity within boudoir to push the limits of what’s already been done, of what’s already being offered, and bring something new to the art form.

-I have a passion for moody, sultry imagery with rich bold colors, but also ones that use soft even natural light.
+I have a passion for moody, sultry imagery with rich bold colors, but also ones that use natural light.
 If you’ve ever fantasized about being a “model” and having images taken of you that look like they belong in a magazine, then send me a message or give me a call and let’s make this happen for you, because…

 “Life is either a great adventure, or nothing at all.”